robric/wiki-contrail-controller/Moving-Files-Across-Contrail-Repos-with-History-Intact.md

 **Creating a new repo and mapping the directory structure:**
 * Before proceeding to the step of "Merge a repo" listed below - create the a new repo by following the [steps at](https://help.github.com/articles/create-a-repo/), if doesn't already exist.
 Go to settings tab of your new repo and set the access permissions.
-* Init your repo by following the contrail guidelines (for e.g. repo init -u git@github.com:Juniper/contrail-vnc-private -m  mainline/ubuntu-14-04/manifest-mitaka.xml)
+* Init all your contrail repos by following the contrail guidelines (for e.g. repo init -u git@github.com:Juniper/contrail-vnc-private -m  mainline/ubuntu-14-04/manifest-mitaka.xml)
+* Before invoking repo sync edit the manifest file corresponding to the repo sync and add an anchor directory for newly created repo (steps listed below)
 * Go to the directory where the manifest file corresponding to your repo init is located.
 For e.g. in case of mainline/ubuntu-14-04/manifest-mitaka.xml it would be .repo/manifests/mainline/ubuntu-14-04.
 * Edit the manifest file: manifest-mitaka.xml
 * For e.g to host github.com/Juniper/contrail-common repo at src/contrail-common add the following line to manifest-mitaka.xml '<project name="contrail-common" remote="github" path="src/contrail-common"/> '